 The good news is that, on the whole, spread betting companies do not mandate the high minimum £££-per-point stake sizes that they did a few years ago.
 It is perfectly possible to place spreadbets at just £1-per-point, and in some cases to place even lower fractional bets, but this ability to play with small stakes varies between spread betting platforms and providers.
 Here are some rough guides to spread betting with small stakes on various platforms, which are correct at the time of writing.

 It can be somewhat difficult to tell at times what the minimum bet sizes are with different providers particularly as they operate on different basis point per stake size.
 For instance, IG Index use the full point for the S&P 500 index whereas Capital Spreads uses the decimal point.
 So a £20 bet with IG Index is the equivalent as a £2 bet with Capital Spreads.
 Same with Nasdaq and Gold.

-The spread betting “home” brands of the London Capital Group — which include LCG and InterTrader — mandate a minimum stake size of £1-per-point.
+Trade Nation offer stakes as low as 0.1 on stocks, and 0.5 on all other markets on their web trading platform.
 You can’t bet less than this, and you are not forced to bet more.
 Also, this minimum bet size applies whether you are trading a 10p-per-share equity or a four-digit stock index (or any other market).